-- The Trust Board, Local Governing Body and leadership team have a strategic responsibility for our safeguarding arrangements and comply with their duties under legislation. - The Trust Board, Local Governing Body and leadership team ensure that policies and procedures are in place so that appropriate action is taken, in a timely manner, to safeguard and promote children's welfare. - The Trust Board, Local Governing Body have regard to the guidance in KCSIE and will ensure our policies, procedures and training is effective and always complies with the law. - The Trust Board, Local Governing Body ensure that all directors/governors receive safeguarding and child protection (including online safety) training, appropriate to their role at induction.
-This training is regularly updated and equips them with the knowledge to provide strategic challenge; to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding.
+- The Governing Body and leadership team have a strategic responsibility for our safeguarding arrangements and comply with their duties under legislation. - The Governing Body and leadership team ensure that policies and procedures are in place so that appropriate action is taken, in a timely manner, to safeguard and promote children's welfare. - The Governing Body have regard to the guidance in KCSIE and will ensure our policies, procedures and training is effective and always complies with the law. - The Governing Body ensure that all governors receive safeguarding and child protection (including online safety) training, appropriate to their role at induction.
+This training is regularly updated and equips them with the knowledge to provide strategic challenge; to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding. - Ms J O'Sullivan Bach is the nominated governor for safeguarding, who takes the lead role in ensuring that: the school has an effective policy which interlinks with related policies; that locally agreed procedures are in place and being followed; and that the policies are reviewed at least annually and when required.

-- [Insert name of nominated governor] is the nominated governor for safeguarding, who takes the lead role in ensuring that: the school has an effective policy which interlinks with related policies; that locally agreed procedures are in place and being followed; and that the policies are reviewed at least annually and when required. - The Governing Body/Proprietor facilitate a whole school approach to safeguarding.
-They ensure safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development; so that all systems, processes and policies operate with the best interests of the child at their heart. - The Governing Body/Proprietor regularly review the effectiveness of school filtering and monitoring systems.
-They/I ensure that the leadership team and relevant staff are: - aware of and understand the systems in place - manage them effectively - · know how to escalate concerns when identified. - Trust Board, Local Governing Body Headteacher ensure that the DSL is suitably supported in their role; has the appropriate status, authority, funding, resources, and training.
-They assure themselves that the DSL understands they have the responsibility in leading safeguarding and child protection across the school.
+- The Governing Body facilitate a whole school approach to safeguarding.
+They ensure safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development; so that all systems, processes and policies operate with the best interests of the child at their heart. - The Governing Body regularly reviews the effectiveness of school filtering and monitoring systems.
+They ensure that the leadership team and relevant staff are: - aware of and understand the systems in place - manage them effectively - know how to escalate concerns when identified. - The Governing Body and Head Teacher ensure that the DSL and DDSLs are suitably supported in their role; has the appropriate status, authority, funding, resources, and training.
+They assure themselves that the DSL and DDSLs understand they have the responsibility in leading safeguarding and child protection across the school.